Esri/arcgis-maps-sdk-samples-qt/ArcGISRuntimeSDKQt_CppSamples/DisplayInformation/GraphicsOverlayDictionaryRenderer/README.md

 #Graphics overlay (dictionary renderer)

-This sample demonstrates applying a dictionary renderer to graphics, in order to display military symbology without the need for a feature layer.
+This sample demonstrates applying a dictionary renderer to graphics, in order to display military symbology without the need for a feature table.

 ![](screenshot.png)